The Nightmare Before Christmas: Critical response

+The Nightmare Before Christmas opened to generally positive reviews.
 On Rotten Tomatoes, The Nightmare Before Christmas holds a rating of 95% based on 106 reviews, with an average rating of 8.4/10.
 The site's critics consensus reads, "The Nightmare Before Christmas is a stunningly original and visually delightful work of stop-motion animation."
 On Metacritic, the film has a weighted average score of 82 out of 100, based on 30 critics, indicating "universal acclaim".
 Audiences surveyed by CinemaScore gave the film an average grade "B+" on an A+ to F scale.
 Roger Ebert praised the film's visual inventiveness: "One of the many pleasures of Tim Burton's The Nightmare Before Christmas is that there is not a single recognizable landscape in it.
 Everything looks strange and haunting.
 Even Santa Claus would be difficult to recognize without his red-and-white uniform."
 He wrote that it presented a world "that is as completely new as the worlds we saw for the first time in such films as Metropolis, The Cabinet of Dr. Caligari and Star Wars.
 What all of these films have in common is a visual richness, so abundant they deserve more than one viewing."
 He wrote that "The songs by Danny Elfman are fun too, a couple of them using lyrics so clever they could be updated from Gilbert & Sullivan.
 And the choreography, liberated from gravity and reality, has an energy of its own, as when the furniture, the architecture, and the very landscape itself gets in on the act."
 He notes that "some of the Halloween creatures might be a tad scary for smaller children, but this is the kind of movie older kids will eat up; it has the kind of offbeat, subversive energy that tells them wonderful things are likely to happen."
 Peter Travers of Rolling Stone called it a restoration of "originality and daring to the Halloween genre.
 This dazzling mix of fun and fright also explodes the notion that animation is kid stuff. ...
 It's 74 minutes of timeless movie magic."
 James Berardinelli stated "The Nightmare Before Christmas has something to offer just about everyone.
 For the kids, it's a fantasy celebrating two holidays.
 For the adults, it's an opportunity to experience some light entertainment while marveling at how adept Hollywood has become at these techniques.
 There are songs, laughs, and a little romance.
 In short, The Nightmare Before Christmas does what it intends to: entertain."
 Desson Thomson of The Washington Post enjoyed the film's similarities to the writings of Oscar Wilde and the Brothers Grimm, as well as The Cabinet of Dr. Caligari and other German Expressionist films.
 Michael A. Morrison discusses the influence of Dr. Seuss' How the Grinch Stole Christmas! on the film, writing that Jack parallels the Grinch and Zero parallels Max, the Grinch's dog.
 Philip Nel writes that the film "challenges the wisdom of adults through its trickster characters", contrasting Jack as a "good trickster" with Oogie Boogie, whom he also compares with Seuss' Dr. Terwilliker as a bad trickster.
 Entertainment Weekly reports that fan reception of these characters borders on obsession, profiling Laurie and Myk Rudnick, a couple whose "degree of obsession with [the] film is so great that ... they named their son after the real-life person that a character in the film is based on."
 This enthusiasm for the characters has also been profiled as having spread beyond North America to Japan.
 Yvonne Tasker notes "the complex characterization seen in The Nightmare Before Christmas".